sakoht/data-provenance/provenance/README.md

 val result1b = call1.resolve                                    // just loads the answer made previously
 ```

 There is a no-op `ResultTrackerNone` that records nothing, re-runs everything.
-It can becombined with the `DummyBuildInfo` to do ad-hoc experiments with no setup.
+It can be combined with the `DummyBuildInfo` to do ad-hoc experiments with no setup.
 ```scala
 import com.cibo.provenance._
 implicit val bi = DummyBuildInfo            // a dummy stub commit and build